Augie-Environmental-Studies/resources/README.md

 > and your pictures."
 >
 > How did I remove the background?<br>
-> I used awebsite called
+> I used a website called
 > [remove.bg](https://www.remove.bg/)
 > which uses a machine-learning algorithm
 > to remove backgrounds automatically.